 Practicum and internship sites and research projects can be organized to enhance basic course work.
-Students can orient their training toward people with severe disabilities, including head injury, psychiatric illness and developmental disabilities.
+Students can orient their training toward people with severe disabilities, including head injury, psychiatric illness, and developmental disabilities.
 Faculty members with neuropsychology expertise also help guide research projects and develop skills in these growing areas.

-The following is an outline of courses for the two-year curriculum.
-Limited substitution of courses may be made with prior permission of the Graduate Studies Committee.
-Elective courses are offered, and the student may take electives from other area institutions with prior permission of the Graduate Studies Committee.
+Limited substitution of elective courses may be made with prior permission of the Graduate Studies Committee.
 A minimum of 60 credit hours is required for a degree even if a student has advanced standing.
 The order of courses is subject to change.